plurigrid/ontology/README.md

 - Install the Obsidian Git plugin following the steps for the previous section, but search for the "Obsidian Git" plugin.
 - Plugin documentation can be found here: https://publish.obsidian.md/git-doc/01+Start+here
 - Follow the installation and authentication steps from the documentation.
 - **Configure Obsidian Git settings**: Go to `Settings` > `Plugins Options` > `Obsidian Git`.
-Set the "Commit message" and "Remote repository URL", and adjust the "Automatically pull changes" and "Automatically push changes every X minutes" as needed.
-It is recommended to have at least an automatic pull cadence configured.
+Set the "Automatically pull changes" setting to every 30 minutes.

 ### Workflow with Obsidian Git

 - Before you begin, run the "Obsidian Git: Pull" command to make sure your workspace is up to date.
-- When you start your journey, create a new branch that is topical and focused.
-Use the "Obsidian Git: "
+- When you start your journey, create a new branch that is topical to the journey.
+Use the "Obsidian Git: Create new branch" command.
+- When you are